yrvelez/docuchat/README.md

 ## Technology

 DocuChat is built using HTML, PHP, and JavaScript.
 The front-end of the application is built using HTML/JS.
-The back-end of the application is built using PHP, allowing for server-side processing and storage of the local embeddings.
+The back-end of the application is built using PHP.
 The local embeddings are stored as JSON output inside the browser, providing fast and efficient storage and retrieval of the embeddings.

 ## Requirements